smartfastlabs/xp-pen/README.md

 See [examples](https://github.com/smartfastlabs/xp-pen/tree/main/examples).

-There are 5 *methods* and event can have:
+There are 5 *methods* an event can have:

 - down
 - up